 For the next two years, Dr. Meinecke led the center from a distance, while at the same time opening HPU’s new extension center in New Braunfels.
 Dr. Robert Bicknell, dean of extended education and accreditation liaison, also provided oversight of the center.

-Four strategic developments occurred at this time: 1) the center moved out of the IBBI/Immanuel Baptist Church building and into a brand new, centrally-located center, leasing space from First Baptist Church of El Paso, 2) an onsite admission counselor position was established (hires-to-date: Erick Jimenez (’13-’15), Matthew Rutkowski (’16-’20), and Susan Zaragoza (’20-current), 3) the Master of Business Administration was approved to be offered at the El Paso Center in 2014, which has since spurred additional graduate degree offerings and 4) seeing the need to have an onsite director, Dr. Adrian Gil was hired in 2014 as the new and sixth El Paso Center Director.
-Dr. Gil has since been promoted to Assistant Vice President for the El Paso Center as of 2020.
+Four strategic developments occurred at this time: 1) the center moved out of the IBBI/Immanuel Baptist Church building and into a brand new, centrally-located center, leasing space from First Baptist Church of El Paso, 2) an onsite admission counselor position was established [hires-to-date: Erick Jimenez (’13-’15), Matthew Rutkowski (’16-’20), and Susan Zaragoza (’20-current)] and new administrative assistant/financial aid coordinator hired, Eva Gutierrez (’20-current), 3) the Master of Business Administration was approved to be offered at the El Paso Center in 2014, which has since spurred additional graduate degree offerings and 4) seeing the need to have an onsite director, Dr. Adrian Gil was hired in 2014 as the new and sixth El Paso Center Director.
+Dr. Gil’s title has since changed to Assistant Vice President for the El Paso Center as of 2020.
 Dr. Gil’s extensive experience in the business and education fields has helped develop a new vision for the now expanding HPU El Paso Center.

 Come join us, and be a part of our Howard Payne University El Paso Center family!